Planned home improvements

 You’ll be given contact details for your resident liaison officer and site team before any work starts.
 Your resident liaison officer will visit you beforehand to answer any questions, discuss any special needs you have and let you know when the work will be carried out.
 They’ll also contact you periodically during the works to make sure everything is going smoothly and answer any additional questions or concerns you might have.

 You may not get the same work done as your neighbours, as works vary from property to property according to age and condition.
-If something in your home needs to be repaired, please report a repair online.
+If something in your home needs to be repaired, you can request a repair.